synarete/silofs/README.md

 Whenever adding new entries to this file, the `silofs-mountd.service` must be restarted for changes to take effect.

-The first step after installation, and before mounting any `Silofs` file-system, the administrator of the host machine should add new entries to `silofs-mountd.service` (as a privileged user):
+The first step after installation, and before mounting any Silofs file-system instance, the administrator of the host machine should add new entries to `silofs-mountd.service` (as a privileged user):

 ``` sh
 $ echo '/path/to/mntdir' >> /etc/silofs/mountd.conf